 Ah, Valentine’s Day.
 A relatively made up holiday that leads to many girls (and some boys) being disappointed that they aren’t being showered in red and pink heart shaped confetti.
 It’s also a day when just about everyone should send their child to school with a Starbucks gift card…heck, you can even send in a bottle of wine for those amazing teachers who reign in classrooms full of boisterous, emotional students have too many hopes hanging on Valentine’s Day and take their stress out on one another through harsh words and actions.
 And this is WITHOUT the overload of sugar, heart shaped treats that we all enjoyed at our classroom Valentine’s Day parties before the fun police banned food from class parties.
 But let’s say that you are volunteering to help out in your child’s class this Valentine’s Day.
 How can you contribute to the fun instead of the stressful hype?
-Through an easy, positive craft that will show everyone they are loved and appreciated all year long—kindness rocks.
+Through an easy, positive Valentine’s Day Classroom Craft of Kindness Rocks, that will leave everyone feeling good.

 This post contains affiliate links.
 If you make a purchase through one of these links, I will earn a small commission at no additional cost to you.